A Strong Duality Principle for Equivalence Couplings and Total Variation: Applications

 Now we introduce our main object of interest.

-\begin{definition} For $\P,\P'\in \mathcal{P}(\Omega)$, an \textit{algorithmic reassortment from $\P$ to $\P'$} is a transition kernel $K:\Omega\times\mathcal{B}(\Pi)\to [0,1]$ such that we have
+\begin{definition} For $\P,\P'\in \mathcal{P}(\Omega)$, an \emph{algorithmic reassortment from $\P$ to $\P'$} is a transition kernel $K:\Omega\times\mathcal{B}(\Pi_{\infty})\to [0,1]$ such that we have

-for all $A\in \mathcal{B}(\Omega)$; we say that $\P'$ \textit{is an algorithmic reassortment of} $\P$ if there exists an algorithmic reassortment from $\P$ to $\P'$. \end{definition}
+for all $A\in \mathcal{B}(\Omega)$; we say that $\P'$ \emph{is an algorithmic reassortment of} $\P$ if there exists an algorithmic reassortment from $\P$ to $\P'$. \end{definition}

-An algorithmic reassortment from $\P$ to $\P'$ exactly corresponds to an algorithm of interest to us: For each $\omega\in\Omega$, we have $K(\omega,\cdot)$ which represents the required (possibly-random) permutation bringing $\omega$ to $\omega'$.
+An algorithmic reassortment from $\P$ to $\P'$ exactly corresponds to an algorithm described at the beginning of this subsection: For each $\omega\in\Omega$, we have $K(\omega,\cdot)$ which represents the required (possibly-random) permutation bringing $\omega$ to $\omega'$.
 Since a random element from $K(\omega,\cdot)$ fixes all but finitely elements of $\N$ almost surely, it can be regarded as (in fact, decomposed into) a finite sequence of transpositions on $\N$, and this means that an algorithm represented by an algorithmic reassortment $K$ must terminate in a finite number of swaps.
 However, such algorithms are not required to terminate in a finite number of reads; they may need to read the entire infinite sequence $\omega$ before deciding which swaps to apply.

-Of course, algorithmic reassortment can be exactly characterized via our duality theory.
+Of course, it will turn out to be the case that algorithmic reassortment can be studied via our duality theory.
 To do this, let us define the usual \textit{exchangeable $\sigma$-algebra} via

 Then we have the following: